UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-string-match/README.md

 #### CPU

-The CPU variant of string has been implemented using the standard C++ library, as well as with parallelization from OpenMP.
+The CPU variant of string matching uses [hyperscan](https://github.com/intel/hyperscan) to match the strings.

 #### GPU